urnormalcoderbb/DIY-Animatronic-Endoskeleton/README.md

    Use the 3d files in 3d endo plan for reference to build the body.
    Now for the Hinges and Joints:
    You can use simple Hinges and Joints.
 No need for gears at all!
-   Just search for simple hinges AND Movable joints in google and you will see tons of them!
+   Just search for simple hinges AND Movable joints in Robotics on Google, and you will see tons of them!

 ---